CaylinDewey/p3bank2/README.md

 - I am prompted to exit at three crucial points for convenience - to either correct information input or to exit.
 - The flow is forgiving and predictive, supporting my decision making, as it unfolds.
 - I am <b> set up for success</b>.
 If my input is incorrect I am given another opportunity with clear instructions.
 - The withdrawal amount that exceeds the balance is clearly communicated and a retry offered.
-I am then given the opportunity to deposit or correct the amount.
-There are no embarrassing exits which would require me to log in again.
+I am then given the opportunity to deposit or correct the withdrawal amount.

 ### User Stories
 #### First-time Visitor Goals
 - As a first-time visitor, I understand what is required from me with short, succinct instructions.
 - I am able to change my mind and start again quickly.
-- I feel comfortable when there is not sufficient funds for a withdrawal and I am prompted to try again.
 - If I do bulk data capturing my right-hand can hover over the numpad.
 I don't want to have it return to the keyboard or mouse.
 I can do that if my accountnames is typed with my left-hand.
 Three letters and three digits for account names make this easy for example, dave042 and fred007.
 - My account balance is given to me automatically I don't have to request it.

 #### Returning User Goals
 - I don't want to have to remember which case I used for my accountname.
 - The account names must be easy to access.
-I don't want to be limited with numbers only or letters only.
+I don't want to be limited with numbers only or letters only, I want the freedom to decide what is easier to remember or work with.
 - I should be asked <b>before</b> an account is created in case I made a finger error.
 - I can exit quickly if I am interrupted, since this is probably sensitive information that I cannot leave up on my screen for others to see.
 Three exit points are available at regular intervals for this.
-- Once the software is <b>scaled up</b>, this basic structure will provide a good basic plaform to continue the design on.
-- The user is then in a predicatable environment that makes the software easy to use.
+- I should have a continuous predicatable environment that makes the software easy to use.
+I assume because the foundation is designed to allow for growth and scalability, this will be easy to achieve.

 #### Frequent User Goals
 - When I return I can transact quickly and see what the new balance is.
 - The menu to be predictable and easy to navigate.
-- I want a <b>forgiving data input standard</b> that will direct me to a prompt to try again automatically.
+- I want a <b>forgiving data input standard</b> that will direct me to a prompt to try again automatically when I give an invalid input.

 ## Features
 - The flow is created for an efficient and <b>intuitive</b> user experience.